ankitects/faqs/src/the-2021-scheduler.md

 In Anki 2.1.47+ / AnkiMobile 2.0.79+, interday learning cards will be included in the learning count again, but the review limit will still apply.
 Anki fetches interday learning cards first, then reviews, and finally new cards.
+This change is already live on AnkiWeb.

 ### Filtered decks